SkorJjj/SMU-Software-Engineering/Year 1 Term 1/SE101 [ Operating Systems & Networking ]/Compiled.md

 CPU registers and then restores the PC and PWS registers this resuming the execution of the interrupted program.

-### What is an Interrupt
-An interrupt is a signal sent from a device or a software to the operating system.
-It causes the OS to temporarily stop what it is doing and service the interrupt using its interrupt handler.

 ### How are multiple Interrupts delt with